endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 Until the rematch.
 Let’s see if it settles things more decisively than what we have to date.

 FN: Kovalev's hist in red/orange peaks at a lower opponent ELO rating and skews right.
-The opposite can be loosely said for Ward:
+Meanwhile, Ward has a more evenly/normally distributed group of opponents and higher median:

 <img src="/gallery/2016/boxing/kov-ward/elo_opp_hist.PNG" alt="elo_opp_hist" align="middle" width="600" /><br>
 <sub>Data Source: <a href="http://boxrec.com/" target="_blank">BoxRec</a></sub>